citapress/citapress/content/books/dolores-scenes-from-a-womans-life/index.md

 [^13]: *Lazaroth* derives from Lazarus of Bethany, the biblical figure resurrected by Jesus.
 In medieval Europe, “Lazarus” became a generic name for the poor, the sick, and especially lepers, turning “lazarinos” into a term associated with social exclusion, illness, and abandonment.
 See *Oxford English Dictionary*, s.v.
 “Lazar” and “lazaretto”; *Encyclopaedia Britannica*, “Lazarus.”

 [^14]: *Tresillo*: Card game, usually played by three people.

+[^15]: As I mentioned in the Prologue, Acosta de Samper re-wrote and expanded some passages in her English translation.
+This is one of them (“If it was true…soulless joy?”).

 ## Glossary